 OSFI has announced several regulatory adjustments in the context of the economic environment caused by COVID-19 over the past weeks.
 This includes determining that loans subject to payment deferrals will continue to be treated as performing loans under regulatory capital requirements, transitional arrangements for the capital treatment of expected credit loss provisioning, and temporary exclusions to the leverage ratio requirements.
 OSFI will continue to monitor market conditions in determining whether additional measures are appropriate in the current environment, however, changes in the Standardized Approach risk weights are not currently under consideration.

 Payment deferrals of up to six calendar months granted before August 31, and payment deferrals of up to three calendar months granted after August 30 but on or before September 30, should not contribute to the determination of a mortgage loan as non-performing.
-Under normal circumstances non-performing, or past-due loans are subject to higher capital requirements than performing loans.
-By allowing banks to treat borrowers as performing, banks capital requirements are not required to rise due to payment deferrals.
+Under normal circumstances non-performing, or past-due, loans are subject to higher capital requirements than performing loans.
+By allowing banks to treat borrowers as performing, banks' capital requirements are not required to rise due to payment deferrals.
 This reflects the flexibility being offered by banks to assist borrowers that are temporarily unable to service their loan during this time.
-After the payment deferral period ends, (up to a maximum of three or six calendar months, as applicable according to the August 31 letter), the usual rules for designating a mortgage loan as non-performing would apply.
+After the payment deferral period ends (up to a maximum of three or six calendar months, as applicable according to the August 31 letter), the usual rules for designating a mortgage loan as non-performing would apply.
 A bank would designate a loan as past due if the borrower fails to meet the revised schedule of payments.

 There is not a specific definition of mid-market commercial in the Capital Adequacy Requirements (CAR).
 Institutions should use their own internal definitions of this asset class, which can include commercial real estate.

-Delinquency should be measured on the modified schedule of payments.
+Delinquency should be measured based on the modified schedule of payments.
 For all payment deferrals agreed to between the lender and borrower, customers in arrears at the end of a period of full payment deferral should continue their arrears count that existed prior to the period.
 Customers that were not in arrears prior the period would begin the count from zero.
 This treatment does not change for new deferrals granted after September 30; however, allowances for credit losses would still need to be held in accordance with the relevant accounting principles, including an assessment of whether the risk of the portfolio has increased since origination.

-For uninsured/conventional mortgages, the capital treatment described in the March 27 letter would apply.
+For uninsured/conventional mortgages, the capital treatment described in the March 27 and August 31 letters would apply.
 For the capital requirements, DTIs do not need to recalculate their LTVs when loan deferrals are granted.
 All mortgages issued at origination with LTVs below 80% would continue to be eligible for a 35% risk weight under the Standardized Approach.
 This treatment would also apply during mortgage renewals; however, LTVs would need to be recalculated if a mortgage is refinanced.

 OSFI expects institutions to continue applying sound underwriting in all circumstances (including the likelihood of borrowers to repay when the payment deferral ends).
 Sound underwriting and OSFI's oversight will support continued financial resilience and stability during the current environment and thereafter.